happybono/SonataSmooth/README.md

 }
 ```

 Non‑Adaptive paths (Rect / Avg / Median / Gauss / SG) fetch samples via a unified accessor (`Sample(i + k)`) that calls `GetValueWithBoundary`.
-In Adaptive mode, filters that shrink the window (Rect / Avg / Median / Gauss) access only in‑range samples directly, and Savitzky–Golay shifts an asymmetric window; both avoid padding and match the intended edge semantics. `WeightedMedianAt`'s non‑Adaptive path also uses the accessor for consistency.
+In Adaptive mode, filters that shrink the window (Rect / Avg / Median / Gauss) access only in‑range samples directly, and Savitzky-Golay shifts an asymmetric window; both avoid padding and match the intended edge semantics. `WeightedMedianAt`'s non‑Adaptive path also uses the accessor for consistency.

 Note : `GetIndex` remains only for compatibility; current code paths either use `GetValueWithBoundary` (non‑Adaptive) or direct in‑range indexing (Adaptive).